rubenatello/dignov2/README.md

 Backend
 Django: The core of our backend.
 Chosen for its "batteries-included" philosophy, making it quick to develop and easy to scale.
 Its robust admin panel is a perfect foundation for our internal dashboard.
 SQLite (Development): A simple, file-based database for local development, allowing for quick setup without external dependencies.
-PostgreSQL (Production): A powerful, enterprise-grade relational database for production, providing reliability, data integrity, and performance.
-This will be the production database.
-Frontend
-Next.js: A React framework for building fast, modern web applications.
-Its file-based routing and server-side rendering capabilities are ideal for a content-heavy news site, improving SEO and initial load times.
-Tailwind CSS: A utility-first CSS framework for rapid and consistent styling.
-We will use it to build a modern, clean, and fully responsive UI.
-Key Libraries & Integrations
-Django REST Framework: To create the API endpoints that will serve data to our Next.js frontend.
 Quill.js or similar rich-text editor: For the article writer and editor.
 This is a crucial component that will provide a robust WYSIWYG (What You See Is What You Get) experience with features like:
 Draft saving
 Undo/redo functionality